 Who should consider purchasing a set noise cancelling earmuffs?
-The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels, and risk of noise-induced hearing loss.
+The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels and the risk of noise-induced hearing loss.

-These are places you might overlook in day to day life, yet contain sustained or periodic high decibel levels.
+These are places you might overlook in the day to day life yet contain sustained or periodic high decibel levels.
 Places like schools, airports, airplanes, sporting events, concerts, shopping malls, festivals, and firework displays are all good examples.

 In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise-reducing headphones can provide.
 School classrooms are not always soundproofed, and the amount of noise in a busy classroom can have detrimental effects on some kid’s ability to learn.

 5 Benefits of Noise Cancelling Headphones for Kids

 There are undoubtedly many and varied benefits of providing your child with some quiet time.
 If you cannot apply any soundproofing to the rooms in your home, then the periodic use of some noise reducing earmuffs may be a good alternative.
 Let’s take a more detailed look at 5 of the common benefits of noise protection earmuffs.

 The overwhelming benefit of any pair of baby or children’s headphones is the protection of the ear against hearing loss and congenital abnormalities (e.g., ringing in the ears when no sound is present).
 The term “developing” ears is somewhat of a misnomer.
 The ear is the only human organ that is fully developed at birth.
 What you are really protecting is the full functioning of the ear.